WKTI: Top 40 (1974–1989)

-Hot adult contemporary (1989-2008)
+Hot adult contemporary (1989–2008)

-Between 1989 and 1990, WKTI gradually decreased its Top 40 formula and evolved to Hot AC, as the station decided to target a more adult audience.
+Between 1989 and 1990, WKTI gradually evolved to a hot adult contemporary format, as the station decided to target a more adult audience.
+This left WLUM-FM as the only CHR station in Milwaukee for a time.
 By around 1999, WXSS-FM began to compete for WKTI's predominantly female audience with music from younger artists.
 WKTI had a long-standing popular morning show, and the station did not make changes in response to the competition.
 However, slow adjustments were made to WKTI's playlist, changing to an Adult Top 40 format to attract new and younger listeners.
 The changes included contests and a Friday playlist called Flashback Friday, which featured music from the 1980s.

 In September 2006, apart from the legal station identification, WKTI DJs no longer voiced the "W" in its call sign.
 The branding changed to 94-5 'KTI, Milwaukee's Hit Music Channel.
 In late 2006, Bob Reitman semi-retired, moving on to a weekly program on local public radio station WUWM.
 Gene Mueller continued the morning show with Amy Taylor and Gino Salamone as "Gene, Amy and Gino," until Taylor resigned in April 2007.
 On May 15, 2007, Gene Mueller left WKTI after 25 years to host WTMJ's "Wisconsin Morning News."
 A new show, Mathew Blades in the Morning, with Blades, Erin Austin, and AJ, was then launched on WKTI.
 The station's evening lineup was also changing.
 Cindy Huber hosted the evening program for two years, but then left the station in a reshuffle and moved to WLDB.
 The station then began carrying John Tesh's Intelligence for Your Life show.

 In September 2008, WKTI broadcast play-by-play coverage for teams normally on WTMJ, while the AM station was carrying a different sport.
 For example, the Milwaukee Brewers Sunday broadcasts moved to WKTI to allow Green Bay Packers radio play-by-play reports to air on WTMJ.
 On September 28, 2008, for the first time in Milwaukee FM radio history, WKTI aired a Green Bay Packers game (versus the Tampa Bay Buccaneers).
 On July 22, 2010, WLWK aired a Brewers game to allow WTMJ's coverage of a sudden flash flood emergency.